BKrowchuk/Master2025/README.md

 # Masters Pool Leaderboard
 A real-time leaderboard application for tracking Masters Tournament pool results.
 Built with React, TypeScript, and Material-UI.

 ## TODO
-- based on the leaderboard show thru # but still total score is best 8 scores that arent cut MAYBE DONE
 ### Friday
-- history 2023 and 2024
-  - make history section alot nicer
 - add in round positions
 - auto pull table data from pga tour website on job? and manually add a button to do it or something I can hide for myself?
 - fix full screen on phones + stack nav bar